Regarding Religious Service Needs During COVID-19

 Regarding Elective Surgeries & Outpatient Services

-- Effective Saturday, August 22, 2020, elective surgeries and outpatient services are suspended until further notice.
+- As of Tuesday September 21, 2021, all elective surgeries and outpatient services are suspended until further notice

 Translator services are available for the following languages: Chamorro, Filipino, Japanese, Korean, Chinese, Vietnamese, Pohnpeian, Chuukese, Yapese, Kosraen, Ulithian, German, Spanish, and Palauan.
 GMHA uses the services of CyraCom for foreign language translation and American Sign Language.
 Additionally, many staff members at GMHA are bilingual.